Does Pet Insurance Cover Allergies?

 How Does Pet Insurance Work for Allergies?

-Pet allergies occur when your dog or cat's immune system overreacts to common substances like pollen, dust mites, certain foods or flea bites, causing symptoms ranging from itchy skin to digestive issues.
+Pet allergies happen when your dog or cat’s immune system reacts too strongly to things like pollen, dust mites, certain foods, or flea bites.
+This often leads to itchy skin, ear infections, or stomach problems.

 Compare Insurance Rates